 Growing stalk celery for its benefits

-- Celery is grown in full sun or part sun in humus-rich soil, cool but well drained.
+- Celery grows best in full sun or part sun in humus-rich soil, cool but well drained.

-- You can also plant celery in a pot, it will grow just fine in a large garden box as long as you check that the soil stays a bit moist.
+- You can also plant celery in a pot, it will grow just fine in a large garden box.
+The only thing is to often check that soil stays a bit moist.

 - Watch out for the celery fly, it stains leaves and keeps the plants from growing.
 Celery also fears slugs, rust and downy mildew.

 Celery in cooking and its properties